 Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 Splitwise is probably the first app that comes to mind.
-It's been around since 2011, it's polished, and tens of millions of people use it.
+It has been around since 2011, it is polished, and tens of millions of people use it.
 But does it actually solve the problem of living with other people?
 Or does it just solve the money part?

-That's what we're going to look at here — an honest comparison of Splitwise and HouseKeepr, so you can decide which one actually fits your flat.
+That is what this guide covers — an honest, feature-by-feature comparison of Splitwise and HouseKeepr, so you can decide which one actually fits the way your flat works in 2026.

 What Splitwise Does Well

-Let's be fair: Splitwise is genuinely excellent at what it does.
-It tracks shared expenses, calculates who owes who, and makes settling up as frictionless as possible.
+Let us be fair: Splitwise is genuinely excellent at what it does.
+It tracks shared expenses, calculates who owes whom, and makes settling up as frictionless as possible.
 The interface is clean, the logic is solid, and the app has been iterated on for over a decade.

 A few things Splitwise does better than most: